emmahogan/soci19f23/README.md

 # soci19f23
 Course materials I developed and adapted for teaching SOCI19: Introduction to Python Programming for Social Science Applications during Fall 2023.
 I taught this course to 20 currently incarcerated University of California, Irvine students through their LIFTED college-in-prison program.
+Therefore, these course materials were designed for the unique prison context, taking into account things such as students not having access to internet resources or code interpreters.